CTSRD-CHERI/cheri-exercises/src/exercises/2_cheri-tags/README.md

 by showing that capabilities and their constituent bytes are subtly different things!

-1. Compile `corrupt-pointer.c` for the baseline architecture to the binary `corrupt-pointer-baseline` and for the CHERI-aware architecture to `corrupt-pointer-cheri`.
+1. Compile `corrupt-pointer.c` for the baseline architecture with the `corrupt-pointer-baseline` make target and for the CHERI-aware architecture with the `corrupt-pointer-cheri` target.

 2. Run both programs and observe the output.